effort-free

 When the user asks a question, the LLM reads the question and the list of tools.
 If the question matches a tool (“what’s the weather in Paris?”), the model emits a structured request: “call get_weather with city=Paris.”
 Your code runs the tool, gets the answer, and passes it back to the model.
 The model then writes the human-readable reply.

-If no tool matches, the model answers directly from its training.
-Tools are used only when needed.
+If no tool matches, the model answers from its training.
+Tools are used when needed.

 You’ve encountered this when…